Skip to main content

 Signature

-A built-in signature capture widget allows your respondents to add a digital signature to a web form that they fill out.
+A built-in signature capture widget lets respondents add a digital signature directly to the web form.

 • Use the settings panel to adjust the storage format (PNG, JPEG, SVG), make the question required, or adjust the signature area size.